JonathanD250/airbnb-clone-project/README.md

 ### Designer

 - Create wireframes, mockups, and prototypes in Figma.
-- Define color schemes, typogrsphy, and UI component.
+- Define color schemes, typography, and UI components.
 - Ensure a consistent and user-friendly experience.

 ### QA/Testers